C4Q/AC-Android/cohort_5.4/unit_06/06_01_final_practical_assessment_review_01.md.md

 **Expectations:** Fellows are expected to add all hardcoded values to resources files within the values folder.
 Fellows are expected to be able to reference String resouces directly in Java classes, and access them as necessary.

 ### Android Manifest
-**Expectations:** Fellows are expected to be able to add internet permissions to the Android Manifest, as well as parent activity names to child activities to aid in effective activity backstack navigation.
+**Expectations:** Fellows are expected to be able to add internet, fine location, and course location permissions to the Android Manifest, as well as parent activity names to child activities to aid in effective activity backstack navigation.

 ### Gradle Dependencies
 **Expectations:** Fellows are expected to be able to add library dependencies in gradle, by adding them directly to `build.gradle` files, or by utilizing the `Project Structure` menu option in the Android Studio IDE.